 - Grill burger patties as per directions.

-- Melt cheese on burgers, dividing evenly by all 4 burgers.
+- Melt cheese on cooked burger, dividing evenly by all 4 burgers.

 Assembly: (I recommend you build your burger in this order)

-- On the bottom inside of each of the buns, add ketchup, then add the burger patties with melted cheese.
+- On the bottom inside of each of the buns, add ketchup, then add the burger patty with melted cheese.

-- Top with lettuce, then pickles, then onion, then add sliced tomatoes, dividing the ingredients evenly amongst all the burgers.
+- Add lettuce, then pickles, then onion, then add sliced tomatoes, to the top of the patty, dividing the ingredients evenly amongst all the burgers.

 - Add 1.5 tablespoon of peanut butter to the top inside of each of the buns.